Protection against quantum computer attacks using NIST and CNSA algorithms

 Find out more about the Rambus QSE-IP-86 here.

-The RT-634, RT-654 and RT-664 Root of Trust cores support the FIPS 203 ML-KEM and FIPS 204 ML-DSA standards.
+The CryptoManager RT-6xx Root of Trust cores support the FIPS 203 ML-KEM, and FIPS 204 ML-DSA, and FIPS 205 SLH-DSA standards.
 These products also support secure boot and firmware verification use cases with the stateful hash-based signature verification methods XMSS (eXtended Merkle Signature Scheme) and LMS (Leighton-Micali Signatures).

-Find out more about the Rambus Root of Trust cores with Quantum Safe Cryptography here.
+Find out more about the Rambus CryptoManager Root of Trust and Hub cores with Quantum Safe Cryptography including automotive-grade solutions here.